daarnolducsd/ep5book/docs/09-week9.md

 So for Alachua county the number of Buchanan votes in 2000 was 263.
 The predicted Buchanan votes was 291.251 (if you view your data frame you will be able to see more decimal places).
 Therefore the residual is -28.3.
 The reason this is slightly different than what we had above is because when we formed this manually we rounded the coefficients in the regression.
 When R does the computation, it is much more precise than we were, which explains why predicted values and residuals are slightly different than the manual computation.

 Now let's order the dataset by the magnitude of the residual.
-Observations with large residuals will be those in which are predictions is very different than our predicted value.
+Observations with large residuals will be those in which our predictions are very different than our predicted value.
 To sort data based on the value of a variable, we can use the ``arrange()`` function.

 For our purposes we want to sort based on the absolute value of the residual.
 Therefore, we will specify ``arrange(abs(residuals))``.
 The ``abs()`` function takes the absolute value of a number.
 However, in addition, we want the largest residuals to be at the top.
 By default, ``arrange`` sorts the data from lowest to highest.
 To change this, we can ask for the data to be presented in descending order, by specifying ``arrange(desc(abs(residuals)))``.
 The ``desc()`` function specifies to order the data in descending order (from largest to smallest).